Marlrus/frontEndStandardsCRA/README.md

 ## General Repo Standards

-Due to the flexibility offered by JavaScript/TypeScript in order to set uniformity in syntax these standards will be used accross all sections of the project and documentation.
+Due to the flexibility offered by JavaScript/TypeScript in order to set uniformity in syntax these standards are encouraged accross all sections of the project and documentation and should be looked at durin code reviews and pull requests.

-1. JavaScript/TypeScript files that don't have JSX/TSX syntax sholud have the .js/.ts extension.
+- JavaScript/TypeScript files that don't have JSX/TSX syntax sholud have the .js/.ts extension.

-2. ReactJS/ReactTS files will use the .jsx/.tsx extension.
+- ReactJS/ReactTS files will use the .jsx/.tsx extension.
 (This makes no significant difference on an IDE other than a logo, but it is semantic and allows us to infer the nature of the file without opening it)

-3. ES6 Arrow Function syntax will be used for components and functions used in the repository.
+- ES6 Arrow Function syntax will be used for components and functions used in the repository.
+[MDN Arrow Function Expressions](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Functions/Arrow_functions)

-4. Async/Await with try/catch will be favored over .then/.catch with one exception: Using a simple API call inside a logicless useEffect. **callbacks** will not be used.
+- Async/Await with try/catch will be favored over .then/.catch with one exception: Using a simple API call inside a logicless useEffect. **callbacks** will not be used.

-5. const/let will be used, no var will be used.
+- const/let will be used, no var will be used.
 All objects/arrays will be set as **const**.
 The use of **const** is greatly encouraged over let.

-6. Functional components will be used over Class components on every case except the **Error Boundary** component which can only be done with a class component.
+- Functional components will be used over Class components on every case except the **Error Boundary** component which can only be done with a class component.

-7. Component state will be managed using hooks.
+- Component state will be managed using hooks.
+[React Hooks Overview](https://reactjs.org/docs/hooks-overview.html)

-8. State shared between 2 or more components that requires state to be moved up the component tree will be added to Redux.
+- State shared between 2 or more components that requires state to be moved up the component tree will be added to Redux.
 State that travels down between more than 2 components will be sent to Redux as well to avoid prop-drilling.

-9. The use of the array methods map, filter, slice, and reduce, are highly encouraged over the use of for loops to avoid mutations that may result in unexpected behavior and to be clearer over the intention of the logic being and improve readability:
+- The use of the array methods map, filter, slice, and reduce, are highly encouraged over the use of for loops to avoid mutations that may result in unexpected behavior and to be clearer over the intention of the logic being and improve readability:

 **map** implies transformation of the data through all items of an array. **filter** implies the filtering of items in an array. **slice** implies the non-destructive slicing of an array. **reduce** implies the use of data in an array to create new data or a change in structure, such as data normalization.

-10. Push, unshift, shift, pop are not to be used and should be replaced with **spread syntax equivalents** or **slice**.
+-.
+Push, unshift, shift, pop are not to be used and should be replaced with **spread syntax equivalents** or **slice**.
+[MDN Spread Syntax Docs](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Operators/Spread_syntax)

 These alternatives are non-destructive and are a safeguard against reference induced rendering errors.